THE BEST NAUTICAL FLOORING SOLUTION FOR DIY'S & PROFESSIONAL INSTALLERS

 For floating applications:

-After considering the direction of the lines, measure the space.
+After considering the direction of the lines on the nautical flooring, measure the space.
 If the last board is not at least 5 cm long, cut the first board so that the first and last board have approximately the same length.
 The gap to the wall and also other fixed components must be at least 5 – 10 mm (for larger rooms at least 1 mm per meter of room width).
 Start laying in the right corner of the room.
 Lay the first plank so that the tongue side faces the wall.
 Align it exactly with spacer wedges.
 Lever the second plank with its front tongue in exact extension into the front groove of the first plank.
 After the first row has been precisely aligned using a setting lath or string, start laying the second row with the remaining piece of the last plank of the first row.
 The cross joints or end joints should ideally be offset by 40 cm, but at least by 20 cm.
 Click the second row in by inserting the tongue into the groove of the previous row at a slight angle (max.
 10° / 2-3 cm above the floor).
 Then lower the board and tap it toward the first row with a tapping block (minimum length 20 cm) and a hammer until they click together for a seamless join.
 Always place the tapping block on the tongue or the lower groove, not touching the printed surface of the Nautikflör.
 Lay the following planks in direct extension of the first.

 For glued applications: